Bridgeconn/oce_2024_obs_ai_validator/ui/README.md

 ### Test Automation using Playwright

-- Install playwright extension in the UI , using this command `npm init playwright`
+1. Install playwright extension in the UI , using this command `npm init playwright`
-- Add browsers in the playwright configuration file( optional or user can use the default browser chrome)
+2. Choose the language to do the script
+   `TypeScript / JavaScript`
+3. Choose the directory to write your tests by default playwright suggests `tests`
+4. Choose `yes` to github workflow
+5. Choose `yes` to install playwright browsers
+6. Choose `yes` to install playwright operating system dependencies
+7. Create test files under `tests` directory, save your testfile with extension `yourFileName.spec.js`
-- To run a particular test , using the command
+8. To run a particular test , using the command
    `npx playwright test your_file.spec.ts`
-- To run all test together
+9. To run all test together
    `npx playwright test`
-- After running the tests , to view the HTML report `npx playwright show-report`
+10. After running the tests , to view the HTML report `npx playwright show-report`